Mack & Rita: Plot

 Mack's agent calls, reminding her about an upcoming Pilates event she needs to post photos of.
-Rita gives it a try, but by the time she leaves, she has does most of the exercises weirdly.
+Rita gives it a try, but by the time she leaves, she has done most of the exercises weirdly.
 Arriving back home, Jack talks her into a building-wide activity on the roof.

 Later, after the wine club, Rita gets roped into going to her building so Carla's mom can check out Jack.
 Later, she and Jack go out to lunch where she gets to know him further and a younger woman asks about his status, believing she is his mother.

-Freed from the constraints of other people's expectations.
-Rita comes into her own, becoming an unlikely social media sensation, and sparking a tentative romance with Jack.
+Freed from the constraints of other people's expectations, Rita comes into her own, becoming an unlikely social media sensation, and sparking a tentative romance with Jack.
 Faced with an Instagram event on the day of Carla's rehearsal dinner, he convinces her she can try to do both.
 However, they make her stay too long so she misses the dinner.

 Arriving late, Carla chews Mack out for missing the dinner, which Sharon overhears.
 Then she and the club corner her at home, convincing her to not miss out on her best years.
 Inspired, Mack hunts down Luca's tent, as Carla had found a flyer for it.
 Once she is inside the broken tanning bed, a very surprised Luca watches an ecstatic Mack emerge.

 Once Mack returns home, Jack stops by, expecting to see Rita.
 A year passes, in which she has not only gotten together with Jack, but has written her second book.
 At the book reading, everyone who she interacted with as Rita is there.

 Production

 The film initially began development in January 2020, but fell apart amid the start of the COVID-19 pandemic.
 That October, producer Alex Saks approached director Katie Aselton saying she had secured about $500,000 of funding.
 In March 2021, it was announced Diane Keaton, Elizabeth Lail, Taylour Paige, Dustin Milligan, Simon Rex, Nicole Byer, Patti Harrison, Loretta Devine, Wendie Malick, Lois Smith and Amy Hill had joined the cast of the film, with a screenplay by Madeline Walter and Paul Welsh.
 Shortly after, it was reported that Elizabeth Lail joined to the cast.

-Principal photography began on March 25, 2021 and concluded on April 23, 2021 in Los Angeles, California.
+Principal photography began on March 25, 2021, and concluded on April 23, 2021, in Los Angeles, California.
 Due to a limited production budget and the ongoing pandemic, several changes had to be made to the script during shooting, including the forced removal of a Coachella sequence due to the event's cancellation and combining days of shooting into one, as well as not being able to have chemistry tests between the actors prior to filming.

 Release

 In April 2022, Gravitas Premiere acquired distribution rights to the film, and set it for an August 12, 2022, release.
-The red carpet took place at the NeueHouse in Los Angeles, California in August 10, 2022.
+The red carpet took place at the NeueHouse in Los Angeles, California on August 10, 2022.